-My “reign” culminated with the design of a special vignette for KBIS 2018, where I helped Perlick announce the addition of one of the most exciting new product lines in the company’s 100 year history--full-size residential column refrigeration, as well as restaurant-quality range units.
+My “reign” culminated with the design of a special vignette for KBIS 2018, where I helped Perlick announce the addition of one of the most exciting new product lines in the company’s 100 year history--full-size residential column refrigeration.

 What you don’t know is that I’ve been able to continue to work with Perlick on a top secret project—a whole-house renovation of a 25-year-old Acadian-style home in Baton Rouge’s prestigious Country Club of Louisiana neighborhood.

 After more than a year of searching, my husband and I found the perfect “project” home that we could use to demonstrate our design capabilities, the fantastic work of some of our top trades and the high-quality brands that we know and love.

 Since the home is more than 20 years old it needed a lot of work, but the overall layout was good and gave us a great foundation to work from.